PointCloudLibrary/pcl/doc/advanced/content/executor_design.rst

 * Unified Shape with Compile Time Support

-Since each executor could have a different shape type, a unified shape type would provide a more uniform API.
+Each executor can have a different shape type, a unified shape type would provide a more uniform API.
 The compile time support for shapes would also bring performance benefits.
 The compile time aspect was ditched since in most scenarios the value of the shape was determined at runtime and rarely at compile time.
 The unified shape was also deemed unnecessary since for most executors `std::size_t` or `int` was